cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 2. In the **Name** field enter the name of the attribute.
 3. From the drop-down, select way to display the attribute in the **Objects menu**:

-   - `Select` endbles a drop-down list, from which you can select an attibute. <br>If in the **Attribute value** field you add `__undefined__`, the drop-down list will have a blank value.<br>
+   - `Select` enables a drop-down list, from which you can select an attibute. <br>If in the **Attribute value** field you add `__undefined__`, the drop-down list will have a blank value.<br>
      This is useful for cases where the attribute of the object cannot be clarified: